The Shadow of the Torturer

-The Shadow of the Torturer is a fantasy novel by American writer Gene Wolfe, published by Simon & Schuster in May 1980.
+The Shadow of the Torturer is a science fantasy novel by American writer Gene Wolfe, published by Simon & Schuster in May 1980.
 It is the first of four volumes in The Book of the New Sun which Wolfe had completed in draft before The Shadow of the Torturer was published.
 It relates the story of Severian, an apprentice Seeker for Truth and Penitence (the guild of torturers), from his youth through his expulsion from the guild and subsequent journey out of his home city of Nessus.

 In 1987, Locus magazine ranked The Shadow of the Torturer number four among the 33 "All-Time Best Fantasy Novels", based on a poll of subscribers.

 Plot summary

 Severian, an apprentice in the Torturers' Guild, barely survives a swim in the River Gyoll.
 On his way back to the Citadel, Severian and several other apprentices sneak into a necropolis where Severian encounters Vodalus, a legendary revolutionary.
 Vodalus, along with two others, including a woman named Thea, are robbing a grave.
 Vodalus and his companions are confronted by volunteer guards.
 Severian saves Vodalus's life, earning his trust and the reward of a single coin.

 Shortly before Severian is elevated to journeyman he encounters and falls in love with Thecla, a beautiful aristocratic prisoner.
 Thecla's crime is never made clear, though it is implied that she is imprisoned for political reasons since Thecla's half-sister is Thea, Vodalus's lover.
 The Autarch (ruler of the Commonwealth) wishes to use Thecla to capture Vodalus.
 When finally Thecla is put to torture, Severian takes pity on her and helps her commit suicide by smuggling a knife into her cell, thus breaking his oath to the guild.

 Though Severian expects to be tortured and executed, instead the head of the guild dispatches Severian to Thrax, a distant city which has need of an executioner.
 Master Palaemon gives Severian a letter of introduction to the archon of the city and Terminus Est, a magnificent executioner's sword.
 He departs the guild headquarters, traveling through the decaying city of Nessus.
 He finally comes upon an inn, where he forces the innkeeper to take him in despite being full and is asked to share a room with other boarders.
 His roommates are the giant Baldanders and Dr. Talos, travelling as mountebanks, who invite Severian to join them in a play to be performed the same day.
-During breakfast, Dr. Talos manages to recruit the waitress, Jolenta, for his play and they set out into the streets.
+During breakfast, Dr. Talos manages to recruit the waitress for his play and they set out into the streets.